SergioO21/holbertonschool-higher_level_programming/README.md

 <h1 align="center"> Holberton School's Higher Level Programming </h1>
-Welcome to the Holberton School's Higher Level Programming repository where I'll be uploading the answers to Holberton School's projects about programming concepts in Python, JavaScript and C.
+Welcome to the Holberton School's Higher Level Programming repository where I'll be uploading the answers to Holberton School's projects about programming concepts in Python, JavaScript, Shell and C.

 # Table of Contents